vitorvasc/movies-api/README.md

  1. Create a copy of `.env.example` and rename it to `.env`, then set up your MySQL data on it.

     **Note:** I highly recommend you to use [Laravel Sail](https://laravel.com/docs/8.x/installation).
-It's a very easy way to start a Laravel application and run the project.
+It's a very easy and Docker way to setup a Laravel application and run the project.
 2. Fill the database with our data, just use `php artisan migrate:refresh --seed`to run all migrations and seed all the information.

 ## Available endpoints